mimiyin/Choreographic-Interventions/README.md

 - Read Chapter 7 of [Dynamic Alignment](https://books.google.com/books?id=CBwV_g8DhEMC&lpg=PA2&ots=nRQ2JS3SWv&dq=dynamic%20alignment%20chapters&pg=PP1#v=onepage&q&f=false)

 ## Week 4 Texture
-- Improv: Ways to get to know your body.
 - Visual imagery, why use it?
 - Improv: Lie on the ground as if it is sand.
 - Technology: Kinect point cloud.